-How to cook broccolini with garlic on the stove – enjoy a flavorful charred outside, perfect texture and vibrant green color.
+The best way to cook broccolini on the stove – enjoy a flavorful charred outside, perfect texture and vibrant green color.

-This is a really easy to execute recipe for preparing broccolini in a pan, on the stove, in no time at all and can easily become your favorite way to cook it.
+This is a really easy to execute recipe for preparing broccolini in a pan, on the stove, in no time at all and can easily become your favorite way to cook the veggie.

 We use a technique known as steam frying – both the resulting texture and the flavor surpass what you’d get if blanching then sauteing, steaming or roasting (which is our least favorite way to address the delicate broccolini as it dries it out too much).
 We eat broccolini once a week, faithfully, and always rely on this fabulous method for a perfectly cooked, delicious vegetable.

 You Will Need